alttpo/sni/README.md

 1. A client's connection to the gRPC server does NOT indicate any device-specific connection has been established.
 1. Device connections are only established between the SNI service and the device itself.
-These connections are made on-demand when clients make requests.
+1. Device connections are created on-demand when clients make requests.
 1. Device connections are maintained until an unrecoverable device error is encountered when talking with the device.
 1. When a device error is encountered, the device connection is immediately